Non Surgical Root Canal

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.

 What Happens After Root Canal Treatment?

-When your root canal therapy has been completed, we keep a record of your treatment at our office and schedule a follow-up restoration to be placed within a few weeks.
+When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
+You should contact their office for a follow-up restoration within a few weeks of completion at our office.
+Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-However, if a problem does occur, we are available at all times to evaluate your tooth and proceed as necessary.
+If a problem does occur, however, we are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

 New Patient Special

 View Our Helpful Links & Get Started Today

 Sat & SunClosed